bxparks/rpn83p/docs/USER_GUIDE.md

 | `2ND ANGLE`           | ![Input Complex](images/input-complex-5.png) |
 | `2ND i`               | ![Input Complex](images/input-complex-6.png) |

-#### Other Differences
+#### Other Edge Cases

-Emulating the input system of the HP-42S was surprisingly complex and subtle, and some features and idiosyncrasies of the HP-42S could not be carried over due to incompatibilities with the underlying TI-OS.
-But some features were deliberately implemented differently.
+The input system of the HP-42S has idiosyncrasies which are sometimes surprisingly complex and subtle.
+Some were faithfully emulated on RPN83P, but others were not.

-For example, on the HP-42S, when the input buffer becomes empty after pressing the `<-` backspace button multiple times, or pressing the `CLEAR > CLX` menu button, the cursor disappears and the `X` register is shown as `0.0000`.
+- On the HP-42S, when the input buffer becomes empty (e.g. after pressing the `<-` backspace button multiple times, or pressing the `CLEAR > CLX` menu), the cursor disappears and the `X` register shows something like `0.0000`.
 But internally, the HP-42S is in a slightly different state than normal: the Stack Lift is disabled, and entering another number will replace the `0.0000` in the `X` register instead of lifting it up to the `Y` register.
-In RPN83P, when the `DEL` key or the `CLEAR` key is pressed, the `X` register always enters into Edit mode with an empty input buffer, and the cursor will *always* be shown with an empty string.
-The presence of the cursor indicates that the Edit Mode is in effect and that the Stack Lift is disabled.
+    - In RPN83P, when the `DEL` key or the `CLEAR` key is pressed, the `X` register always enters into Edit mode with an empty input buffer, and the cursor will *always* be shown with an empty string.
+    - The presence of the cursor indicates that the Edit Mode is in effect and that the Stack Lift is disabled.
+- Functions which take no arguments and return 1 or more values were surprisingly tricky to implement correctly.
+The canonical example of these functions is the `2ND PI` key.
+RPN83P implements these functions in the same way as the HP-42S:
+    - If Stack Lift is disabled (e.g. after an `ENTER`), then `2ND PI` *replaces* the previous value in the `X` stack register.
+    - If the input system is in edit mode (displaying the blinking cursor), *and* the input buffer is completely empty, then `2ND PI` *replaces* the empty string.
+    - But if the input system is in edit mode and the input buffer is *not* empty, then `2ND PI` causes the current input buffer to be terminated, pushing the input buffer value into the `Y` register, and the `PI` value is pushed into the `X` register.
+    - This is the one case where an empty string in the input buffer is not the same as a `0`.
+- On the HP-42S, the `ON/EXIT` button always terminates the input and places the input value into the `X` register.
+This seems to be a side-effect of the `ON/EXIT` causing the exit of the current menu bar.
+    - On RPN83P, I decided that menu navigation should *not* cause input termination whenever possible.
+This allows the user to start entering a number, then navigate to a different menu folder, then continue entering the number.
+    - Since the `ON/EXIT` button is used to navigate the menu hierarchy, it cannot cause input termination, unlike the HP-42S.
+    - The only exceptions are menus which changes the rendering of the values on the RPN stack, for example:
+        - `BASE` menu folder, which interprets the values on the RPN stack as integers not floating point numbers
+        - `FIX`, `SCI`, `ENG`, which render floating point numbers with different number of significant digits
+        - `RECT`, `PRAD`, `PDEG`, which render complex numbers in different formats

 #### Input Limitations